IDEAL Framework Diversity Action Plan Implementation Grants help with pilot or seeding funds for strategies and tactics specifically found in the

 Diversity Action Plans of schools and units.

-Projects Funded in February 2019:
+Projects Funded in February 2019

-- Cinema Studies will begin the Cinema Studies Undergraduate Filmmaker Scholarship, a need-based scholarship recognizing exceptional student work that advances diversity and inclusion in Cinema Studies.
+Cinema Studies: "Cinema Studies Undergraduate Filmmaker Scholarship" -- a need-based scholarship recognizing exceptional student work that advances diversity and inclusion in Cinema Studies.

-- CMiS: Communities for Minorities in STEM and LGBT+ in STEM will host a three-workshop series aimed at training UO community members in best practices for respectful and effective interpersonal relationships called Rehearsals for [Communication]: A Workshop Series.
+CMiS: Communities for Minorities in STEM and LGBT+ in STEM: "Rehearsals for [Communication]: A Workshop Series" -- Three-workshop series aimed at training UO community members in best practices for respectful and effective interpersonal relationships.

-- Oregon Bach Festival will join forces with the School of Music and Dance and DanceAbility to create “Bach in Motion,” a collaborative effort to compose an interdisciplinary and transformational work connecting people with and without disabilities through dance and movement.
+Oregon Bach Festival, School of Music and Dance and DanceAbility: “Bach in Motion,” interdisciplinary and transformational work connecting people with and without disabilities through dance and movement.

 UO Libraries: "Our Impact in Images: A Touring Pictorial Exhibit on the UO’s Diverse History and Community."